-SubWaveTM CONTROLS
+SubWaveTM Controls

-Based on the circuit from SWR's groundbreaking Mo' Bass Soundstation, the SubWave[TM] on your 550x is a lightning-quick sub-octave wave engine with tracking superior to other models of sub-octave effects currently on the market.
-In plain terms, it hears the note you play and immediately generates a signal one octave below it-all the way down to low 'C#', 'C', or even low 'B' on some basses!
+Once again, based on the circuit from SWR's Mo' Bass, the SubWaveTM on your 750x is a lightning-quick sub-octave wave engine with tracking superior to other models of sub-octave effects currently on the market.
+In plain terms, it hears the note you play and immediately generates a signal one octave below it-all the way down to low "C#," "C," or even low "B" on some basses!